 Uncontrolled tenant movement creates chaos, and can potentially disrupt other tenants in the tenant mix.
 Professionalism is required of the leasing manager and the property manager as they move the tenant into the property.

 Whilst every property will be special and unique you should establish a checklist to help you stay on track.
-This becomes even more important when you manage lots of properties at the same time or perhaps a project leasing type appointment where many tenants are entering the property at the one time.
-Control is the key in moving a tenant into the property.
+This becomes even more important when you manage lots of properties at the same time or perhaps a project leasing type appointment where many tenants are entering the property at one time.
+Control is the key to moving a tenant into the property.

 Here are some tips to help you create your checklist.
 The items are in no particular order as every property is different; however, these are some of the main items to have on your checklist:

 - Landlord works on the premises should have been completed prior to the tenant moving in.
 This will help streamline the tenant fit-out activity.

 - Cleaning of the premises should have been done after landlord works and before the tenant takes over the premises.
 The initial clean would be at the cost of the landlord.

 - Energy in the premises will become the responsibility of the tenant from the start of occupancy.
 Make sure that this process of a power supply and billing has occurred.